Sudarshan-r-bhat/Musix-App/README.md

 ## Basic Intro

 - This is a music sample streaming app.
-- music can be searched generated based on author name, song name, song title.
+- Music samples can be searched based on author name, song name, song title.
-- The music search results will display relevant Audio samples from Napster.com API and relevant Video from youtube API.
+- Search results will display relevant Audio samples, Artist information from Napster.com API and relevant Video from youtube API.

 ## Features
 - Displays the top Artists and Songs in the Home page.